-We flew into Calgary, which is only about an hour and half drive from the park.
-See my Calgary Post here (great food and shopping) a few of the outfits I wore around Banff are from lovely boutique called Adorn!
+We flew into Calgary, which is only about an hour and a half drive from the park.
+See my Calgary Post here (great food and shopping) a few of the outfits I wore around Banff are from a lovely boutique called Adorn!
 If you have time defiantly stop by and if not, they’re online too!

 Banff is a little town in the middle of the national park full of shops, restaurants, a farmers market if you’re lucky, and some great local breweries and coffee shops.
 Definitely a tourist spot, but a nice place to stop by and enjoy some food and drinks.
 Along the highway at the base of the mountain range, we made our way to Lake Louise and the Fairmont Chateau, Lake Moraine, and Lake Peyto.
 We created the perfect mixture of class and climbing… and we did it all!

 The little slice of heaven that draws so many adventures to the park.
 This was where we kept it classy.
 The Fairmont Chateau Lake Louise has the perfect view of the lake and mountains, filled with restaurants and an English Garden that leads you to the Lakeshore.
 The garden has benches, chairs, and a fire pit for the chilly evenings where you can relax and soak up the splendor of the view (open to the public.)
 I highly recommend stopping in for an afternoon High Tea!
 We ate scones, sandwiches, and mini desserts to our hearts content.
 Pinky up!